 N-grams data

-As far as we are aware, the only other large downloadable n-grams sets for contemporary English are the Google n-grams.
-The following is a brief comparison of the two datasets.
+As far as we are aware, the only other large downloadable n-grams sets for contemporary English are the Google n-grams (and our own n-grams from iWeb).
+The following is a brief comparison of the COCA n-grams and the Google n-grams).

 (You might also be interested in our adaptation of the Google Books n-grams datasets (historical), which allow you to do many things that are not possible with the simple Google Books n-grams interface.)